Skip to content

 • New keywordctx becomes reserved, breaking any code using it as an identifier.
 Acceptable pre-1.0.

-• Global mutable state — technically a singleton, which some consider an anti-pattern.
-Mitigated by being immutable after init and resettable in tests.
+• Global mutable state: technically a singleton, which some consider an anti-pattern.
+This is mitigated by immutability after init and reset support in tests.

-• Hidden dependency — functions that read AppConfig.field have an implicit dependency on the context being initialized.
-Not visible in the function signature.
-This is the intended trade-off: explicitness vs. boilerplate reduction.
+• Hidden dependency: functions that read AppConfig.field have an implicit dependency on the context being initialized.
+That dependency is not visible in the function signature.
+This is the intended trade-off between explicitness and boilerplate reduction.

 Layers affected